-In these cases we will take all steps reasonably necessary to ensure that the recipient implements appropriate safeguards to protect your personal information (for example, by entering into a contract approved by the European Commission or, if the company is based in the US, checking that it is certified under the EU-US Privacy Shield).
+In these cases we will take all steps reasonably necessary to ensure that the recipient implements appropriate safeguards to protect your personal information (for example, by entering into a contract approved by the ICO and/or European Commission).
+You are entitled to request a copy of these safeguards.

 The transmission of information via the internet is never completely secure, and although we do our best to protect it, we cannot guarantee the security of personal information transmitted via the internet.

-The Foundation must rely on a lawful basis to collect and use your personal information.
+The Earthshot Prize must rely on a lawful basis to collect and use your personal information.
 Data privacy law specifies six such grounds, and we consider the following to be relevant to our use of personal information:

 Personal information may be collected and used if it is reasonably necessary to achieve a legitimate interest (as long as that processing is fair, balanced and does not unduly impact your rights).

-Where we rely on legitimate interests, depending on the activity, we may be relying on the Foundation’s legitimate interests or those of our partner organisations (for example, in our coordination of the Heads Together campaign, a Project involving several partner charities).
+Where we rely on legitimate interests, depending on the activity, we may be relying on The Earthshot Prize’s legitimate interests

 Those legitimate interests include the following: